Top Web Design Trends for 2025: What's In and What's Out

 2. Experimental Navigation

 Traditional navigation bars are becoming a thing of the past.
-In 2025, designers are experimenting with new ways to create navigation that is outside the box.
-For example, Skyvia’s website uses a zoom-in and zoom-out effect for navigation, making it feel like the entire site is a single canvas.
-Another example is the Canal Street Market website, which uses a fold-out navigation system that keeps users on the same page while navigating through different sections.
+In 2025, designers are experimenting with new ways to create navigation that is outside the box — zoom-in and zoom-out effects that make an entire site feel like a single canvas, or fold-out navigation that keeps users on the same page while moving through sections.

 3. Scrolling Design

 Scrolling design is becoming increasingly popular, with designers adding parallax effects and animations to scroll events.
-This trend involves using animated text, images, and 3D elements to create a dynamic user experience.
-The Big Picture Company’s website is a great example, featuring 3D letters that fly into place as you scroll.
+This trend involves using animated text, images, and 3D elements to create a dynamic user experience — 3D letters that fly into place as you scroll being a common treatment.

 4. Macro Animation